SSAgov/uef-usability-findings/uef-findings-round23.md

 >“It’s perfectly clear.”
 (P1)

-23. To meet participants expectations of the behavior of the link confirmation dialogue upon click:
+23. To meet participants expectations of the behavior of the link confirmation dialog upon click:

     23.1.
-Redirect participants to another page with content-associated with the initial link participant clicked-on.
+Redirect participants to another page with content that is associated with the initial link the participant selected.

     >“No, I was kinda expecting it will open the link in a new page, and when I see this modal window it’s annoying to me.”
 (P2)